juliazhu09/Python4ML/README.md

 # Python4ML

-1. Click the green "Clone or download" button -> download the zip file
+1. Click the green "Code" button -> download the zip file

 2. Unzip the zip file and save the file to My Documents

-3. Open the Jupyter -> file -> Python for Machine learning.py
+3. Open the Jupyter Notebook -> unzip the folder -> Python for Machine learning.ipynb

+4. You can use other python IDE to open "Python for Machine learning.py"